Steve Rucker: Florida

 Rucker moved to Miami, Florida in 1976.
 Soon after, he was voted "Best Jazz Performer" and "Most Versatile Artist" in South Florida polls.
-In the early 1980s, Rucker was a member of the Ross-Levine band, a ground-breaking jazz-fusion group.
+In the early 1980s, Rucker was a member of the Ross-Levine band, a jazz fusion group.
 In addition to numerous appearances with them, he recorded "That Summer Something" and "Humidity".

 Ocean Sound Band

-While a member of Randy Bernsen's Ocean Sound Band in the late 1980s and early 1990s, he recorded tracks on "Paradise Citizens" and "Calling Me Back Home", and performed many concerts internationally, including a billing with Miles Davis.
+While a member of Randy Bernsen's Ocean Sound Band in the late 1980s and early 1990s, he recorded tracks on "Paradise Citizens" and "Calling Me Back Home", and performed in many concerts internationally, including a billing with Miles Davis.
 In 1992, he recorded "Blues Hat Dances 'Round Midnight" with Randy Bernsen and Onorino Tiburzi in Italy.

 In 1990, he recorded "Hold Me, Thrill Me, Kiss Me" with Gloria Estefan.
-For many years, he performed nationwide with Ben Vereen, and appeared with Mr. Vereen with the Atlanta Symphony and the Dallas Symphony.
+For many years, he performed nationwide with Ben Vereen, and appeared with Vereen with the Atlanta Symphony and the Dallas Symphony.

 Active Ingredient

 Rucker founded and produced the jazz ensemble Active Ingredient, a group of musicians from the University of Miami.
 The band debuted on Bainbridge Records in 1988 with "Building Houses," followed by "Extra Strength" in 1990.